learn-co-curriculum/phase-3-hashketball/README.md

 }
 ```

-Open up the `hashketball.js` file and add the line *require "pry"* at the top
-and copy and paste the above function.
-Then, beneath the `end` that closes the
-function definition, call the function (`goodPractices`) and, in your terminal,
-run the file with `node hashketball.js`.
-Play around with the functions in each
+Play around with the debug tools around each `debugger` keyword until you get
-binding until you get comfortable with the iteration.
-This should give you a
+comfortable with the iteration.
+This should give you a stronger sense of how
-stronger sense of how we iterate through so many levels of a nested hash and
+we iterate through so many levels of a nested hash and what happens on each
-what happens on each level. **Use this function of placing LOTS of `debugger`
+level. **Use this strategy of placing LOTS of `debugger` keywords when you
-keywords when you iterate in order to solve this lab.**
+iterate over things in order to investigate your program and solve this
+lab.**

 Okay, *now* we're ready to build out functions:

 ### Function Building

 * Build a function, `numPointsScored` that takes in an argument of a player's name and returns the number of points scored for that player.
-  * Think about where in the hash you will find a player's `:points`.
-How can you iterate down into that level?
-Think about the return value of your function.
-Remember that `.each` returns the original collection that you are iterating over.
-How can you return the number of points for a particular player?
+  * Think about where in the hash you will find a player's `points`.
+How can
+    you iterate down into that level?
+Think about the return value of your
+    function.
 * Build a function, `shoeSize`, that takes in an argument of a player's name and returns the shoe size for that player.
   * Think about how you will find the shoe size of the correct player.
+How can
-How can you check and see if a player's name matches the name that has been passed into the function as an argument?
+    you check and see if a player's name matches the name that has been passed
+    into the function as an argument?
-* Build a function, `teamColors`, that takes in an argument of the team name and returns an array of that teams colors.
+* Build a function, `teamColors`, that takes in an argument of the team name
+  and returns an array of that teams colors.
-* Build a function, `teamNames`, that operates on the game hash to return an array of the team names.
+* Build a function, `teamNames`, that operates on the game hash to return an
+  array of the team names.
-* Build a function, `playerNumbers`, that takes in an argument of a team name and returns an array of the jersey number's for that team.
+* Build a function, `playerNumbers`, that takes in an argument of a team name
+  and returns an array of the jersey number's for that team.
-* Build a function, `playerStats`, that takes in an argument of a player's name and returns a hash of that player's stats.
+* Build a function, `playerStats`, that takes in an argument of a player's name
+  and returns a hash of that player's stats.
   * Check out the following example of the expected return value of the `playerStats` function:

-    ```bash
+    ```js
     playerStats("Alan Anderson")
-    => { :number => 0,
+    {
+      number: 0,
-         :shoe => 16,
+      shoe: 16,
-         :points => 22,
+      points: 22,
-         :rebounds => 12,
+      rebounds: 12,
-         :assists => 12,
+      assists: 12,
-         :steals => 3,
+      steals: 3,
-         :blocks => 1,
+      blocks: 1,
-         :slamDunks => 1
+      slamDunks: 1
     }
     ```

 * Build a function, `bigShoeRebounds`, that will return the number of rebounds